ShadowLp174/revolt-uploader/README.md

     // send the attachment to the channel message.channel.sendMessage({
         content: "Here is your file!",
-        attachments: attachments // Note that attachments alway has to be an array, even if you're only uploading one file });
+        attachments: attachments // Note that attachments always has to be an array, even if you're only uploading one file });
     // All done!
   });